Ajedigray/RGB_Guessing_Game/README.md

 ## Introduction

 Udemy - Colt Steele: The Web Developer Course

-I used the JavaScript and CSS skills I learned from Colt Steele's web developer course on udemy.com to create this application
+I used the JavaScript and CSS skills I learned from Colt Steele's web developer course on udemy.com to create this application.
-This application is a guessing game in which the user is given a specific color and has to guess what the color is by choosing from  the given squares
+This application is a guessing game in which the user is given a specific color and has to guess what the color is by choosing from  the given squares.
-There are two difficulties: Easy and Hard
+There are two difficulties: Easy and Hard.
-This application requires an internet browser such as: Google Chrome or Safari
+This application requires an internet browser such as: Google Chrome or Safari.

 ## Content